PositivPy/CleanCorp/README.md

 ## Disclamer

-This package is not a replacement for a name reconcialiation service such as OpenCorporate's but rather a helper library to gain insights on un-reconciliable data.
+This package is not a replacement for a name reconcialiation service such as OpenCorporate's but rather a helper library to gain insights on un-reconciliable data, like the Panama Papers or other offshore leaks.

 Milage may vary depending on typos and formating.
 You still have to clean your data... sorry.